-As of 2007, there were 23.6 million military veterans living in the United States.
-The same 2007 census reported that 6 million of those veterans living in the United States were disabled, a sad reality of war [source: Info Please].
-According to those statistics, one in four veterans is disabled, and while the majority of them are over the age of 65, many younger soldiers have been added to that list since 2007 as the wars in Afghanistan and Iraq continue.
+As of 2016, there were 18.5 million military veterans living in the United States, according to a Nov.
+9, 2017, release from the U.S. Census.
+The same release reported that 4 million of those veterans had a disability that occurred during active military service.
+So, according to those statistics, a little less than one in four veterans is disabled, and while the majority are over the age of 55, many younger soldiers have been added to that list as the war in Afghanistan continues.

 As you'd imagine, returning from war and transitioning to civilian life can be incredibly challenging.
 Adding a disability to the mix can up the difficulty substantially.
 Civilians can make this transition easier.
 Many disabled veterans have post-traumatic stress disorder, a condition that can develop after a terrifying event in which the victim is subjected to extreme physical harm or a life-threatening situation [source: NIMH].
 The Department of Veterans Affairs told Congress that 940,000 people received compensation benefits related to PTSD.